 Medication may need to be evaluated once in a residential setting.
 Often, residential treatment is used to eliminate those medications which are unnecessary or that have problematic side effects.
 High quality programs work with families and their educational consultants to obtain a thorough medication history by the time of admission so that medications which have previously been tried and failed are not used again in the same way.
 These programs also notify parents of any medication changes, concerns or issues.
 Programs vary in their philosophies on the use of medication.

-Research finds that some children and young adults are overmedicated and some are under-medicated—so the best programs don’t take extreme positions favoring or opposing medication.
+The best programs don’t take extreme positions favoring or opposing medication.
 They work to find the best solution for each child or young adult.

-- What is the program’s philosophy on medication?
+- What is the programs philosophy on medication?

 - How is medication distributed to the children or young adult?